-Why Hire a Lawyer When Making a Prenup
+Why Should You Hire a Lawyer When Making a Prenup?

-To avoid a court from declaring a prenup invalid, it is advisable to hire two lawyers to represent the interests of both parties.
-While neither party is required to have legal representation, courts are cautious about enforcing a prenuptial agreement signed by a party that did not have independent legal representation.
-In this situation, especially if the prenup seems unfair to the party without legal representation, a court may invalidate the prenup.
+One of the best reasons to hire a prenup lawyer is to avoid a court declaring the prenup invalid.
+In fact, it is advisable to hire two lawyers, one for each of the parties.
+While neither is required to have legal representation, courts tend to be more cautious about enforcing a prenuptial agreement signed by a party that didn't have independent legal representation.
+In this situation, especially if the prenup seems unfair to the party without legal representation or if there are concerns about coercion or duress, a court may invalidate the prenup outright.

 Drafting a Prenup

-Before drafting a prenup with a lawyer, a couple should have a clear understanding of what to include in the agreement.
+Before meeting with a prenup lawyer, a couple should have a clear understanding of what to include in the agreement.
 Creating an outline of the terms is an effective way to create a fair agreement.
 Each party should also fully report their income and assets, which will satisfy the requirement that each party made full disclosure of their finances.

 An experienced lawyer has knowledge of the type of terms prohibited from inclusion in a prenup.
 Although every state has different laws, a prenup typically cannot include: